Thrust (rapper)

 Christopher France (born July 8, 1976), better known by his stage name Thrust, is a Canadian rapper from Toronto, Ontario.
 He is most known for his appearance on the Rascalz' 1998 single "Northern Touch," which also features Kardinal Offishall, Choclair, and Checkmate.
 He was also featured on the pop band soulDecision's biggest hit "Faded".
 Thrust has taught an Artist Series at the Harris Institute of Music in Toronto.

+In 1994 he was featured in Andrew Munger's documentary film Make Some Noise.